sunnythepatel/serviantestapp/terraform/Readme.md

 Note: it can take about 5 minutes to provision all resources.
 ## How to delete the infrastructure?
-1. Terminate instances
+1. Terminate ec2 instances
-2. `cd terraform/terraform_webapp` and Run `terraform destroy`
+2. `cd terraform/terraform_webapp` and Run `terraform destroy -var-file="web.tfvars" -auto-approve`
-2. `cd terraform/terraform_rds` and Run `terraform destroy`
+2. `cd terraform/terraform_rds` and Run `terraform destroy -var-file="rds.tfvars" -auto-approve`
 #### 2. GitHub Actions Deployment

 2a.
-Using GihubActions Ubuntu Runner
+Using Github Actions Ubuntu Runner
     It's basically running on Ubuntu and it's run only if there is a change in the code in terraform folder in either branch terraformdev or main.

 2b.
 Using Self-hosted Runner